aduffy70/Protocols/Turkey_liver_cell_isolation.md

 Adapted from Fraslin Cell Isolation Protocol

 1. Warm to 37C: Perfusion buffer 1, Perfusion buffer 2, Supplemented William’s E media.
+Set heatblock to 42C to keep buffers slightly warmer during perfusion.
-1. Insert catheter into the portal vein and place two sutures to prevent backflow along the vein and back down the intersecting vein.
-Snip between liver and heart to allow outflow.
+1. Insert catheter into the inferior mesenteric artery and suture in place.
+Suture the superior mesentery artery to prevent backflow.
+Snip vena cava between liver and heart to allow outflow.
-1. Add 0.5-1.0mL Heparin (~875U/kg = 0.5mL Heparin (4400U/mL) for a 2.2kg bird) to a 50mL aliquot of Perfusion buffer 1.
+1. Add 0.25-0.5mL Heparin (~875U/kg = 0.5mL Heparin (4400U/mL) for a 2.2kg bird) to a 50mL aliquot of Perfusion buffer 1.
 Perfuse (17mL/min) to start blanching while preventing clotting.
 1. Perfuse (25ml/min) with Perfusion buffer 1 until blanched (~50-150mL).
 1. Perfuse with Perfusion buffer 2 until digested (~300mL).
+During perfusion put pressure on vena cava for a few seconds to inflate liver and assist in cell dissociation.
+Repeat every 2-3 minutes.
 1. Excise the liver, transfer to Supplemented William’s E media (~50mL), and move to the sterile hood for remaining steps.
-1. Release hepatocytes by gently breaking up the liver with a scalpel.
+1. Release hepatocytes by breaking the glissons capsule and gently probing with a cell scraper.
 1. Filter through cheesecloth to separate the undigested tissue.
 Pour ~50mL Supplemented William’s E medium over the undigested liver in the cheesecloth to maximize cell yield.
 Discard undigested tissue with cheesecloth.
 1. Filter with nylon-mesh filters of pore sizes 100, and 70um, and 40um to eliminate cell aggregates (turkey hepatocyctes are ~18uM--3 times smaller than mammalian hepatocytes).
 1. Place cells in 37C water bath to sediment for 20 min.
 Keep the sediment.
 Discard the supernatant (contains red blood cells and stripped hepatocyte nuclei).
+1. Resuspend cells in 25mL Supplemented Willam's E. Add 25mL cold (4C) 47.6% percoll and mix gently but thoroughly by inverting.
-1. Pellet hepatocytes by low-speed centrifugation (2 minutes @ 100g).
+1. Pellet hepatocytes by low-speed centrifugation (10 minutes @ 100g).
 Discard supernatant.
-1. Resuspend and adjust volume of hepatocytes to ~10mL with Supplemented Willam's E media.
+1. Resuspend and adjust volume of hepatocytes to ~1-5mL with Supplemented Willam's E media.
-1. Count cells and determine viability with Invitrogen Countess.
+1. Count cells and determine viability with hemocytometer and trypan blue.
 1. Plate XX cells/cm with 100uL Supplemented William’s E medium in 96-well plates.
 Incubate at 37C.
-1. Warm to 37C: phosphate buffered saline buffer, Definitive media.
+1. Warm to 37C: Supplemented William's E media, Definitive media.
-1. After 2 to 3 h remove medium from plated cells, gently wash cells once with phosphate buffered saline buffer, and add 100uL of definitive media.
+1. After 2 to 3 h remove media from plated cells, gently wash cells once with Supplemented William's E, and add 100uL of definitive media.
 Incubate.
-1. Change media daily.
+1. Change media every other day.

 # RECIPES